Aptul9/viet-chatter/docs/dev/05-filter-engine.md

 # Filter engine

 > Status: design; behavior implemented.
 The TypeScript predicate `shouldReply` shown below is REPLACED in v1 by a declarative `filter:` block in YAML.
-See `19-implementation-notes.md` §2 for the shipped form.

-## Modello
+## Model

-Il filtro è una predicate function TypeScript user-defined in `config/index.ts`:
+The filter is a user-defined TypeScript predicate function in `config/index.ts`:

 ```ts
 export const shouldReply = (chat: ChatContext): boolean => {